-Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In the Stoneman Douglas Shooting
+Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In The Stoneman Douglas Shooting

 It’s not clear how much money, if any, Borges can expect to get out of Cruz or his mother’s estate even if he wins his lawsuit.
 At a recent hearing, a court heard that Cruz’s assets were listed at less than $26,000, and “lingering questions” remain over the value of Lynda Cruz’ estate, according to the Sentinel.

 Meanwhile, other lawsuits may be forthcoming, from both Borges and other Parkland survivors.
 Borges’ family has publicly discussed suing the Broward School Board and the Broward Sheriff’s Office for their alleged roles in the shooting.
-Similarly, survivors Kyle Laman, Elizabeth Stout and Fernanda Gadea have filed notices of their intentions to sue.
+Similarly, survivors Kyle Laman, Elizabeth Stout, and Fernanda Gadea have filed notices of their intentions to sue.